Table of contents

 The positions of prepositions in a sentence is important for clarity in English.
 A preposition usually shows the relationship between a noun or pronoun and other elements in a sentence.

 4. 1.
-Placing prepositions at the beginning of a prepositional phrase
+At the beginning of a prepositional phrase

 Most commonly, prepositions come at the start of a prepositional phrase.
 A prepositional phrase is a group of words that begins with a preposition and anything that follows it, such as noun, pronoun, or noun phrase.